Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-productcategory.md

 The metadata key of the category differs from the key of the product, so the two settings never mix [VERIFY: src/Packetery/Module/ProductCategory/Entity.php#META_DISALLOWED_SHIPPING_RATES].
-The save ignores the quick edit of the category list and accepts only the `product_cat` taxonomy [VERIFY: src/Packetery/Module/ProductCategory/Entity.php#TAXONOMY_NAME].
+The save ignores the quick edit of the category list
+[VERIFY: src/Packetery/Module/ProductCategory/FormFields.php#saveData] and accepts only the `product_cat` taxonomy
+[VERIFY: src/Packetery/Module/ProductCategory/Entity.php#TAXONOMY_NAME].

 ## packetery-module-productcategory: dependencies